Val is a life-long student of unexplored human potential and many challenges that self-honesty throws at us on that path.

 Usually such husbands suffer a great deal, as they are feeling torn between the two women of his life and trying to avoid a confrontation in which his will would be tested.

-Mothers like that may be extremely manipulative, and if they can't secure the attention as decision makers, they may play a constantly sick card.
-They may even get really sick from something of a psycho-somatic nature—that's how strong is their resolve to keep their son's attention on them.
+Mothers like that may be extremely manipulative, and if they can't secure enough attention as "decision makers", they may play a "constantly sick" card ad nauseam.
+Actually, they may even get really sick from something of psycho-somatic variety -- that's how strong is their resolve to keep their son's attention on them.

-Other than constantly calling and visiting with heir health complaints, and lurking for any smallest opportunity to be helpful with an advice, or to offer a good-natured criticism in matters of their running the household—she will also need him to take her for her regular checkups and treatments.
+Other than constantly calling and visiting with her health complaints, and lurking for even a smallest opportunity to be "helpful with an advice", or to "offer a good-natured criticism in matters of their running their household, she will also need him for her too frequent checkups, doctor's appointments, and therapeutic treatments.

-Unfortunately, over a time, it's not only that she is the one with health problems, but her son may also come up with a diagnosis or two—out of an enormous pressure at trying to be both, a good son and a good husband.
+Unfortunately, over a time, it's not only that she is the only one with those health issues, but her son may also come up with a diagnosis or two, out of enormous pressure of trying to be both, a goods husband and a good son.

 You May Be Younger, but You Could Also Turn Out to Be Smarter